xxx11451/FedLOC/readme.md

-This code is for FedLOC, a compress algorithm for federated learning based on layer output.
+This repository provides code for FedLOC, a compress algorithm for federated learning based on layer output.

-### data

-CIFAR10,CIFAR100,FMNIST dataset all can be used in the code.

-### requirement
+### Requirement

 * python 3.9.12
-* torch 1.12.1
+* pytorch 1.12.1
 * torchvision 0.13.1
 * cuda 10.2
 * fedlab 1.1.2

-### command
+### Command

 This example is running these compress methods based on CIFAR10 dataset and vgg11 model, it can use CIFAR100 and FMNIST dataset by change `--data CIFAR100` or `--data FMNIST`.